chrisjquinn/chrisjquinn.github.io/about.md

 ## Bio

-I am a Msc student at the University of Warwick studying Cyber Security Engineering, apart of <a href="https://warwick.ac.uk/fac/sci/wmg/" target="_blank">WMG</a>.
-I'm interested in security, UI, graph theory and data forensics.
+Currently working at <a href="https://www.elliptic.co" target="_blank">Elliptic</a> as a Cryptocurrency Intelligence Analyst.
+I am interested in cypto (both -ograpby and -currency), digital forensics, graph theory and basically all things cyber.

-In the past, I've been an undergrad at Warwick in Discrete Mathematics.
+In the past, I completed a masters in Cyber Security Engineering and bachelours in Discrete Mathematics at the University of Warwick.
 During my undergrad, I served on the executive comittees for <a href="https://www.warwicklifesaving.co.uk" target="_blank">Warwick Lifesaving</a> and the <a href="https://www.brasssoc.com" target="_blank">Brass Society</a>.

 This website serves as blog posts for some work I have recently finished, plus a few other personal interests.